Tiamat-Tech/keybase-gpg-github/README.md

 ```
 *¹ When prompted if you want to use a keyphrase when exporting to the **gpg** keychain, remember this decision, it will imply an extra step.
 By opting-out the passphrase setting this step will automatically place the keys in your GPG keyring.*

+*² If you have other GPG keys indexed by keybase already, potentially from other devices, you can use the `--multi` flag to index a new one.*

 ## Set up Git to sign all commits
 ```sh
 $ gpg --list-secret-keys --keyid-format LONG